 Solana delivers ultra-fast, low-cost transactions backed by real ecosystem growth, major upgrades, staking yields, and token scarcity.

 Solana has returned to heavy on chain use and offers fast, low cost transactions that support real applications.
-SOL trades around $212 and Solana’s DeFi total value locked sits at about $11.4 billion, showing practical demand for the network and its token.
+SOL trades around 82.77 USD and Solana’s DeFi total value locked sits at about $6.3 billion, showing practical demand for the network and its token.

 Recent software upgrades and validator work aim to improve reliability and throughput, which reduces a key historical concern for the chain.
 For investors who value usage, staking yield, and fee burns, Solana now presents a clearer case than it did in prior cycles.

-This article lists five practical reasons to buy Solana today.
+This article lists five practical reasons why investors are buying Solana today.

 1. Major Protocol Upgrades Are Arriving For Solana